A woman's successful PRP hair treatment result, reflecting the treatment's success rate.

 What’s happening on the inside of your body directly impacts the health of your hair.
 You can support your PRP results by adopting a few healthy habits.
 A balanced diet rich in iron, protein, and vitamins provides the essential building blocks for strong hair.
 Think leafy greens, lean meats, nuts, and berries.
 At the same time, certain lifestyle factors can work against your progress.
 A healthy lifestyle that includes managing stress, avoiding smoking, and eating well can help your PRP treatments work much better.
 Simple practices like meditation, regular exercise, or even just taking quiet time for yourself can help lower stress levels and, in turn, support healthier hair growth.

-Combining PRP with Other Therapies
+Can You Combine PRP with Other Treatments?

 PRP is a fantastic standalone treatment, but it can also be part of a more comprehensive hair restoration plan.
 For some people, combining PRP with other therapies can lead to even better results.
 For example, studies show that using PRP alongside a topical treatment like Minoxidil can be more effective than using either one on its own.
 Other options like low-level laser therapy, specialized hair supplements, or prescription medications might also complement your treatment.
 The key is to have an open conversation with your provider.
 They can assess your specific type of hair loss and help you design a personalized, multi-step approach that gives you the best chance of success.